• English日本語한국어

 Destination statuses

-To track errors, it's recommanded to visit the Notifications-log and the NrIntegrationError event.
+To track errors, it's recommended to visit the Notifications-log and the NrIntegrationError event.

-The status of the destination is presented in the Destinations table and at the 'select a destination' phase, while setting the Channel-template.
-It's also possible to review the state using the Nerdgraph API ('status' property.)
+You can view status of the destination in the Destinations table and in the Select a destination step while setting the channel template.
+You can also review the state using the Nerdgraph API with the status property.

-Go to one.newrelic.com > Alerts & AI > Destinations.
+Go to one.newrelic.com > All capabilities > Alerts & AI > Destinations.
 Click the Destinations tab to see the destinations table.

 Error notifier